citusdata/citus_docs/ref-arch/real-time-analytics.rst

 In order to populate ``http_request_1min`` we're going to periodically run the equivalent of an INSERT INTO SELECT.
-Citus doesn't yet support INSERT INTO SELECT on distributed tables, so instead we'll run a function on every matching pair of shards:
+Citus doesn't yet support INSERT INTO SELECT on distributed tables, so instead we'll run a function on all the workers which runs INSERT INTO SELECT on every matching pair of shards (this is possible because the shards are colocated)

 .. code-block:: plpgsql